From Navigation to Refinement: Revealing the Two-Stage Nature of Flow-based Diffusion Models through Oracle Velocity: Model Behaviors under Two-Stage Target

 Our goal is to assess how the model’s learning difficulty varies across timesteps and whether it aligns with the two-stage structure.
 As shown in Fig.~\ref{fig:training_loss}(a), we plot the training MSE across timesteps by comparing its predicted velocity (without classifier-free guidance~\cite{ho2022cfg}) to both the noisy conditional target $(x_1 - x_0)$ and the class-conditioned oracle target $u_t^*(x_t, t \mid y)$.
 Consistent with the discrepancy between these targets, \textit{the loss divergence is concentrated in the navigation stage}, while both curves align closely in the refinement stage where their effective forms coincide.
 Notably, the model achieves near-perfect oracle loss when $t\to 0$, consistent with the trivial class-mean prediction under extreme noise in Fig.~\ref{fig:qual_model_pred}.
 The oracle loss then rises steadily through the navigation stage, reflecting the increasing challenge of steering toward specific data modes.
 At the transition into the refinement stage, we observe a noticeable bump in loss, followed by a dip in the mid-refinement region where the intermediate predictions are typically smoothed images.
 The loss climbs again as $t\to 1$, possibly due to the diversity of potential fine-detail refinements near the data manifold.
 Importantly, while sharing similar overall trends, \textit{the oracle loss plot is inherently dependent on the latent space structures}; we provide further comparison between VA-VAE~\cite{yao2025reconstruction} and SD-VAE~\cite{rombach2022ldm} in Fig.~\ref{fig:latent_loss}.

 Fig.~\ref{fig:training_loss}(b) investigates how model capacity and training compute influence the oracle loss across timesteps.
-Interestingly, \textit{all models, regardless of parameter size or training duration, exhibit nearly identical performance in the early navigation stage}, where the observed model behavior is to predict coarse image layouts from heavily Gaussian-corrupted inputs.
+Interestingly, \textit{all models, regardless of parameter size or training duration, exhibit nearly identical performance in the early navigation stage}.
 In contrast, \textit{the divergence emerges in the vast refinement stage: larger models or those trained with substantially more compute achieve noticeably lower oracle losses}.
-Such superiority can also be captured by the generation Fréchet inception distance (gFID)~\cite{heusel2017fid} results (Tab.\ref{tab:model_mix}).
-These results suggest that additional capacity and optimization primarily benefit the refinement of high-frequency details in generated images and are measurable by existing metrics.
-In addition, we highlight that the improvements to the navigation stage remain limited, possibly due to the difficulty of inferring global structure from near-prior noise, which needs subtle measurements beyond the oracle losses.
+These results suggest that additional capacity and optimization primarily benefit the refinement of high-frequency details.
+In addition, improvements to the navigation stage remain limited, possibly due to the difficulty of inferring global structure from near-prior noise.

 To further validate if the navigation performance is insensitive to model capacity, we conduct a mixed-generation experiment (Tab.~\ref{tab:model_mix}).
 In this setup, we explicitly swap different models for Stage 1 and Stage 2 during sampling while keeping the total NFE quota (i.e., number of function evaluations in sampling) fixed.
 Consistent with the oracle-loss trends, replacing the Stage 1 model with a smaller-capacity variant yields little degradation in gFID, indicating that \textit{coarse layout prediction under near-prior noise is largely unaffected by model size}.
-In contrast, substituting the Stage 2 model with a weaker one leads to a substantial drop in generation quality, confirming that the refinement on high-frequency details is the primary beneficiary of additional capacity and training compute.
+In contrast, substituting the Stage 2 model with a weaker one leads to a substantial drop in generation quality, confirming that additional capacity primarily benefits the refinement stage.